Sampritsv/Azure_VM_ARM_Template/README.md

-#Create Multiple Virtual Machines in Azure.
+Create Multiple Virtual Machines in Azure using ARM Template